staceycampbell/lander/README.md

 the effect of pushing the lander to the left.

 Pressing 'x' sets the vertical thrust of the middle rocket to the default level, if this is non zero it will slow the rate of descent of the lander.
-If it sets it to zero the lander will drop like a brick!
+If it is set to zero the lander will drop like a brick!

 ## What's on the Screen ##